CodingMagpie/my-backend-developer-roadmap-Python/README.md

 # my-backend-developer-roadmap-Python
-Roadmap with "Softskilles" and "Hardskilles"
+Roadmap with "Soft skilles" and "Hards killes"